-Trafford Council have set up a link on the Council website to support parents who require assistance to locate provision in light of a school closure.
+Trafford Council have set up a link on the Council website to support parents who require assistance to locate provision for the school holidays.
 Queries should be raised on-line via the Family Information Service.
-The link is: https://www.trafford.gov.uk/residents/contacts/secure/family-information-service.aspx

 Trafford Directory has compiled a page of useful resources for families, carers and educators while schools are closed due to the COVID-19 pandemic: www.trafforddirectory.co.uk/coronavirus

 - Links to the latest Government and public health advice

 - Trafford Community Response details for the vulnerable and self-isolating

 - Activity resources for learning at home

 - Mental health and wellbeing resources for children, young people and adults

 - SEND resources including social stories to explain what is happening

 - Guidance and contacts for schools